hunterjackson/docs/source/hbase.rst

 .. sourcecode:: sql

     INSERT INTO TABLE1 SELECT * FROM TOPIC1;INSERT INTO TABLE2 SELECT * FROM TOPIC2 PK field1, field2

+If no primary keys are specified the topic name, partition and offset converted to bytes are used as the HBase rowkey.

+``connect.hbase.sink.error.policy``

+Specifies the action to be taken if an error occurs while inserting the data.

+There are three available options, **noop**, the error is swallowed, **throw**, the error is allowed to propagate and retry.
+For **retry** the Kafka message is redelivered up to a maximum number of times specified by the ``connect.hbase.sink.max.retries`` option.
+The ``connect.hbase.sink.retry.interval`` option specifies the interval between retries.

+The errors will be logged automatically.

+* Type: string
+* Importance: high

+``connect.hbase.sink.max.retries``

+The maximum number of times a message is retried.
+Only valid when the ``connect.habse.sink.error.policy`` is set to ``retry``.

+* Type: string
+* Importance: high
+* Default: 10

+``connect.hbase.sink.retry.interval``

+The interval, in milliseconds between retries if the sink is using ``connect.hbase.sink.error.policy`` set to **RETRY**.

+* Type: int
+* Importance: medium
+* Default : 60000 (1 minute)

 Example
 ~~~~~~~